nushell/nushell/README.md

 We also have an active [Discord](https://discord.gg/NtAbbGn) and [Twitter](https://twitter.com/nu_shell) if you'd like to come and chat with us.

-You can also find more learning resources in our [documentation](https://www.nushell.sh/documentation.html) site.
+You can also find information on more specific topics in our [cookbook](https://www.nushell.sh/cookbook/).

 Try it in Gitpod.